Our Programs

 40-Hour Community Involvement Requirement.

 As part of the OSSD requirements, the 40-hour community involvement activities will help students better understand their roles and responsibilities in supporting their communities.
 These activities may be completed at any time during their years in the secondary school program.
-The school has developed detailed procedures and requirements for the community involvement activities based on the guidelines of the Ministry of Education.
+The school has developed detailed procedures and requirements for community involvement activities based on the guidelines of the Ministry of Education.

 Grade 9 credit courses